 BMBS (Nottingham 2006), MRCGP, DPD, DRCOG, DFSRH

 Dr Jones (née Weinstock) was born in Manchester and completed her medical degree in Nottingham in 2006.
 She worked in Sydney Australia for 2 years before coming to Bristol to complete her GP training.
+Dr Jones joined the practice in 2013 and is one of the Partners.
 Her special interests are dermatology, sexual health and family planning, including coil and implant fitting.
 She also offers joint injections and minor surgical procedures.
 Outside of work, she enjoys all things active, including competing in several running, cycling and triathlon events.

 |Dr James O'Connor (m)|